 Our mission is to share knowledge, explore ideas, and tell compelling stories.
 It’s an extension of what we’ve always been here to do, serving as a vital public service of Western Michigan University.
 We are expanding on that commitment by becoming the NPR station of choice for listeners across Western Michigan.

 Your one stop source for local, national and global news, thoughtful analysis and conversation every day of the week.

-Starting January 20, we will be doubling the amount of news and information programming hours available on 102.1 FM, and on our livestream at wmuk.org.
-We will be adding great new weekday programs like NPR’s Fresh Air, On Point and 1A as well as The Takeaway from PRX, and The Daily from The New York Times.
+On January 20, WMUK doubled the amount of news and information programming hours available on 102.1 FM, and on our livestream at wmuk.org.
+We've added great new weekday programs like NPR’s Fresh Air, On Point and 1A as well as The Takeaway from PRX, and The Daily from The New York Times.

-Weekend programming will feature popular new shows such as This American Life, Radiolab, Milk Street Radio, A Way with Words and Live Wire.
-We’ll also be adding expanded local hosting for Morning Edition and All Things Considered.
+Weekend programming now features popular new shows such as This American Life, Radiolab, Milk Street Radio, A Way with Words and Live Wire.
+We’ve also expanded local hosting for Morning Edition and All Things Considered.
 This exciting new line-up is sure to answer all your news and information needs.

 89.9 FM CLASSICAL WMUK